 Description

-The core of this book was created by Jody Mardula over several years following a life-threatening stroke.
+The core of this book was created by Jody Mardula over several years following a life-threatening stroke – a fairly unusual type of stroke known as a subarachnoid haemorrhage.
 At the time, Jody was Director of a world-renowned mindfulness centre at Bangor University.
-The stroke – along with a second two years later and a subsequent diagnosis of vascular dementia – affected Jody both psychologically and physically.
+The stroke – along with a second 11 months later and a subsequent diagnosis of vascular dementia – affected Jody both psychologically and physically.

 In Mindfulness and Stroke, she charts her journey from the day of her first stroke, and explains how she adapted short, easy-to-learn mindfulness practices in order to support herself, manage the impact of her injury and make sense of her situation.
-Jody’s text is enhanced by clinical neuropsychologist Frances Vaughan, whose ‘Neuro Notes’ explain the events being described in each section of Jody’s writing.
-Frances also contributes Section Two of the book – ten chapters looking more broadly at brain injury and its impact on areas of life such as attention, memory, self-awareness and identity.
+Jody’s text is enhanced by clinical neuropsychologist Frances Vaughan, whose ‘Neuro Notes’ provide information and advice about coping with the events described in each section of Jody’s writing.
+Frances also contributes Section Two of the book – ten chapters explaining some of Jody’s experiences, and looking more broadly at brain injury and its impact on areas of life such as attention, memory, self-awareness and identity.

 Details